ganeshghube/jenkinsci/README.md

 For this project I choose a EC2 instance on Amazon with size t2.medium with 50Gib / volume

-1) Execute yum update all command to make sure current OS is updated with latest patches.
+1)Execute yum update all command to make sure current OS is updated with latest patches.
 ```bash
 yum update all
 ```
-2) Created sudo user called install and setup a password to it with steps below.
+2)Created sudo user called install and setup a password to it with steps below.
 ```bash
 sudo adduser install
 passwd install
 sudo visudo
 ```

-2) Uncomment following line save the file.
+2)Uncomment following line save the file.
 ```bash
 %wheel  ALL=(ALL)       NOPASSWD: ALL
 ```

-3) Execute below command to make install as sudo user.
+3)Execute below command to make install as sudo user.
 ```bash
 sudo usermod -a -G wheel install
 ```

-4) Install Docker using the following command:
+4)Install Docker using the following command:
 ```bash
 sudo yum install docker && sudo yum info docker
 ```

-5) Add user to Docker group using command
+5)Add user to Docker group using command
 ```bash
 sudo usermod -a -G docker install
 ```

-5) Enabled and started docker service with comand
+6)Enabled and started docker service with comand
 ```bash
 sudo systemctl enable docker.service && sudo systemctl start docker.service
 ```

-6) Verify with following command
+7)Verify with following command
 ```bash
 sudo docker info && docker --version
 ```

-7) Create a docker file and build an image as Smallest distroless nginx container
+8)Create a docker file and build an image as Smallest distroless nginx container

 ############################################################################################